 The Student Ally Center was successful in achieving last year's goal of increasing the number of students accessing the center by 10%.
 The center increased this number by 33.8% serving a total of 424 students.
-The center will continue to expand awareness and will expect to increase the number of students accessing the center by another 10%, thus serving an additional 42 students.
+The center will continue to expand awareness and will expect to increase the number of students accessing the center by another 10%, thus serving an additional 60 students.

-Expected Outcome - Close retention gaps for Asian females, Black males, and Hispanic/Latinx Males by 5%
+Expected Outcome - Close retention gaps for DI groups by 5%